Hector Gárdony: Career

 Hector was born into the Slavonian-origin gens Gárdony as the son of Vukoslav (or Ulkoszló).
 He had a brother Punik, ispán of Zagreb County from 1326 to 1327, and also ancestor of the Grebeni noble family.

 Hector was a faithful familiar to the Babonić kindred.
 When Augustin Kažotić, the Bishop of Zagreb traveled to Avignon in late 1318 to seek Pope John XXII's assistance in regard to ongoing conflicts with King Charles I, found himself exiled from the kingdom.
 This resulted raids against the villages of the Diocese of Zagreb by the Kőszegi troops.
 Despite the Kőszegis' revolt was crushed, attacks continued as Pope John XXII urged the bishops of Pécs, Bosnia and Knin to excommunicate the attackers in a decree on 1 October 1319.
-The main organizator of these raids was Hector Gárdony in the service of Ban John Babonić.
+The main organizer of these raids was Hector Gárdony in the service of Ban John Babonić.
 Hector made alliance with hospes of Kőrös (Križevci) County to attack the Čazma and Dubrava districts belonged to the diocese by ravaging its lands, looting goods and capturing prisoners.
 The King's loyal soldier Nicholas Ludbregi and his army entered Križevci and freed the captives.
 Following that his troops plundered the land of Blezna which belonged to Petres, a familial of Hector.
 Petres himself was wounded and imprisoned.

 By the end of 1321, Hector became ispán of Kőrös County, presumably in the service of John Babonić.
 In May 1322, Hector attacked one of Ludbregi's estates and destroyed the local monastery dedicated to Saint Clement of Rome.
 After a series of plundering actions against the nearby villages, Hector gathered his army and besieged and captured Ludbreg Castle during a brief skirmish.
 Nicholas Ludbregi filed a lawsuit against Hector Gárdony before judge royal Lampert Hermán in October 1322.
 Meanwhile, Hector's patron John Babonić was dismissed and lost all political influence at the end of 1322 or early 1323.
 Nicholas Ludbregi was able to recapture his seat by the end of the year, while Hector Gárdony was sentenced to death in absentia in May 1323, but later acquitted by Charles, despite Ludbregi's protest.